What is student loan default?

 Private student loans

 The rules are different for private student loans.
 If you have private student loans in default, you may be able to negotiate a settlement on your debt in collections.
-You could also try to work with your loan company to get back up to date, which you can facilitate by reaching out and explaining your situation.
+You could also try to work with your loan servicer to get back up to date, which you can facilitate by reaching out and explaining your situation.

 Once you have taken steps to get your student loans out of default, it’s important to avoid making the same mistakes again.
 Your best move is making sure that you have a monthly payment that you can afford without financial hardship.